10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 Head to Nagasaki and experience the place where Japanese, Chinese, and Dutch cultures meet.
 Sounds like a crazy combination of cultures, right?

-Nagasaki Prefecture in Kyushu borders another prefecture on the east but is otherwise open to the sea.
-Because of its location, the ocean and ports have long played a critical role in the economic foundations and cultural development of the area.
+Because of its seaside location, the ocean and ports have long played a critical role in the economic foundations and cultural development of the area.

-If you happen to be a foodie, you can’t miss Shippoku cuisine.
+If you happen to be a foodie, you can’t miss Shippoku cuisine, family-style dishes served on a round table.
 This renowned Nagasaki dining experience represents one of the area’s finest examples of blending Japanese, Chinese, and Dutch cultures.

 Takachiho Gorge - Kyushu